 Information About this Chart:

-Your PC refers to your on-campus, office computer as well as any home computers you may use for work-related documentation.
+Your PC refers to your on-campus office computer, any university-managed laptops, and any home computers you may use for work-related tasks.

 Removable Drive refers to a USB flash or zip drive, or a portable hard drive.